fatih/vim-go-tutorial/README.md

 ---

 Let's continue with the same `main.go` file.
-Go is famous for it's concurrency primitives, such as channels.
+Go is famous for its concurrency primitives, such as channels.
 Tracking how values are send between channels can get sometimes hard.
 To understand it better we have the `peers` mode of `guru`.
 This query shows the set of possible send/receives on the channel operand(send